 Andy's dissertation on the causes and consequences of disaster in metropolitan New Orleans won the Southern Historical Association's C. Vann Woodward Prize for best dissertation in Southern history and Yale's George Washington Egleston Prize for best dissertation in American history.

-Andy's teaching covers five centuries of American history: north, south, east, and west, from city to wilderness.
+Andy's teaching has covered five centuries of American history: north, south, east, and west, from city to wilderness.
 As a graduate student, he was awarded Yale's Prize Teaching Fellowship twice.
-In 2015-2016, he was a William L. Duren '26 Professor at Tulane.
+At Tulane, his teaching was recognized with a William L. Duren '26 Professorship.

 Before he began work on his Ph.D. in 2008, Andy founded the New Haven Oral History Project at Yale, directed the Imagining New Orleans documentary project in collaboration with the Southern Oral History Program and the Louisiana State Museum, and worked as a research associate at American Routes, the national public radio program.
 He also served as a mayoral appointee to the City of New Haven's Cultural Affairs Commission.
 He received a B.A. from Yale in 2003, and an M.S.L. from Yale Law School in 2023, the latter with the support of a New Directions Fellowship from the Mellon Foundation.
 Before joining the UConn faculty in 2022, he was Associate Professor of History and the Paul and Debra Gibbons Professor in the School of Liberal Arts at Tulane University.